technoon-org/technoon.org/lesson_2/tutorial.md

 3. Select `Deploy from a branch`, select the `main` branch, then `Save`
 4. Open your website at: `https://<username>.github.io/blog`
+   * Refreshing the Pages settings should also display the link.
    * You may need to wait a minute for it to be published.

 You can make a pretty fancy blog or documentation website on GitHub